 Teamwork is a required skill in most scientific careers today, and Science Olympiad encourages group learning by designing events that forge alliances.
 In Elevated Bridge, an engineering whiz and a kid from wood shop can become gold medalists.
 Similarly, a talented builder and a student with a good science vocabulary can excel in Write It Do It, one of Science Olympiad's most popular events.

-St. Paul's is the current Regional Champion, an honor we have earned two years in a row!
+St. Paul's is the current Regional Champion, an honor we have earned three years in a row!